luis-cj/data-science-solar-power-plant/README.md

-# Data science project: solar power plant analysis using power generation data
+# Data science project: solar power plant analysis using power generation data (UNFINISHED)
 Data science project analysing solar power plant generation data to help a renewable energy supplier make strategic decisions.

 This is a **discovery project**, where the main goal is to explore the data sources, check hypotheses and find out new patterns and insights relevant for the business without requiring any machine learning algorithm.